cs-ed/impacts-krempaskyk/README.md

-Language Objectives: student will be able to o	discuss the beneficial and harmful effects of computing innovations o	use target vocabulary, such as modeling, and render, while discussing digital models, with the support of concept definitions and vocabulary notes from this lesson
+Language Objectives: student will be able to o	discuss the beneficial and harmful effects of computing innovations o	use target vocabulary, such as modeling, and render, while discussing digital models, with the support of concept definitions and <a href="https://docs.google.com/presentation/d/1Pfrv_g1AGKNFPmgir1uGApfHtkhB783Te5kzVz5FZ8c/copy">vocabulary notes</a> from this lesson

 **Lesson 4.10 Impacts of CS Privacy Explore Curricular Activity**